Rolling Ray: Personal life and public image

 Rolling Ray was openly gay.
 He had spinal muscular atrophy type 3 and used a wheelchair.
 He was born and based in Washington, D.C.
 New York called Rolling Ray "one of America's great wordsmiths" in 2022.
 Following his death, Ittai Sopher of WUSA described his image on Instagram as having been centered on "flamboyant glamor and unabashed self-confidence".

 After Rolling Ray posted in January 2022 that he had contracted COVID-19, he did not post for several months on social media, causing rumors of his death to circulate online.
 In April of that year, he posted a video on Instagram to shut down the rumors, in which he said, "It never gave dead," wore a haircut with the words "not dead" inscribed, and announced that he had been comatose.

 In August 2022, in response to the launch of rapper Doja Cat's It's Giving clothing collection, which displayed the titular phrase across much of its merchandise and used it in a promotional video for the collection, Rolling Ray tweeted accusations that she had stolen the phrase from him.
 Twitter users also asked her to credit him and shared documents showing that she had filed a trademark for the phrase a year prior.
 He then wrote that her tweet asking him to check his direct messages was "giving what's supposed to be gave".
 He also tweeted in response to Kourtney Kardashian's vitamin supplement brand Lemme releasing Purr, a gummy vitamin for vaginal health, that she was "tak[ing] from the black community again" and accused her of stealing the name of the brand from him.

 Death

-Rolling Ray died on September 3, 2025, two days before his 29th birthday.
+Rolling Ray died on September 3, 2025, aged 28.
 It was reported to the office of Maryland's chief medical examiner the same day, though his body was not brought into the office for an autopsy.
 His cause of death was natural cause.
 His death was confirmed by Zeus Network on their Instagram account, where they posted a tribute to him.
 Rapper Cardi B also tweeted a tribute to him, writing that he was "a menace" who "changed soo much and became so positive", adding, "You will truly be missed BIG PURRRR!!!"
 A week after his death, his family posted on his Instagram account, warning of scammers masquerading as his family members and asking for money for his funeral.